djoshi7796/Solder-Quality-Detection/src/README.md

 ### Display results

 Results are saved in the file *../results/results_exp13.csv* file.
 CELLS 12-14 are used to save and display the loss and accuracy curves.
 Loss and accuracy curves are saved in *../results/Acc-loss-curves/*
 CELL 15 performs predictions on the test set and displays accuracy, precision, recall and confusion matrix.
-(This cell, too, is optional since these calculations are also done in CELL 10)
+(This cell, too, is optional since these calculations are also done in CELL 10).
+Please ignore the precision, recall and ROC AUC values that are printed just below the Accuracy in the output of CELL 15 as they are incorrect.
+The correct values are printed at the bottom of the output.

 **Please Note** :
 The confusion matrix displayed by the library is a little different than usual.
 This is the format that it uses: